jimwebber/neo4j-tutorial/README.markdown

 [https://github.com/jimwebber/neo4j-tutorial/zipball/master](https://github.com/jimwebber/neo4j-tutorial/zipball/master)

 Once you have cloned or downloaded and unzipped the koans, you're almost ready.
-You just need the Neo4j binary dependencies, which you can get by running the default Apache Ant target from the Koan root directory:
+You just need the Neo4j binary dependencies, which you can get by running the default Apache Ant target from the root directory:

    ant